There are times when a battery in a vehicle has such a low charge and in an emergency needs a jump start from another vehicle.

 Things to Remember When Jump Starting a Car or Truck.

-…Every Battery is also clearly marked with – and + symbols.
+- Each Battery will be clearly marked with – (Negative) and + (Positive) symbols.

 Step By Step How To Use Jumper Cables With Pictures